-- Position the plate correctly - food is on the plate
+- Position the plate correctly

+- Describe where each item of food is on the plate

+- Offer to cut up meat.

 Don't move their things unnecessarily and without telling them.
 Besides these thoughtful little touches, visually-impaired people appreciate it if the same staff can look after them, whenever possible.